mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 The denizens of Beck's Dome are typical of this world; desperate, nasty drifters who would cut your throat for low passage offworld and a shot of rotgut whiskey.
 If asked about Juni Volsang or the University of Regina, they grumble about 'offworld eggheads stealing treasure' and 'the Imperium keeping the common man down'.

 The bartender, Fangs, is more forthcoming with useful gossip and can drunkenly explain that everyone thinks the university researchers are taking Ancients artefacts that should, by rights, belong to the good citizens of Beck's World.
 If asked about Volsang, Fang remembers that one of the archaeologists was a young and pretty scientist (' if you like 'em mostly hairless' adds the leering Vargr ) but he has not seen her around town.
 That probably means she is out at the dig site, which is off limits to anyone other than university personnel.
-He is not exactly sure where it is; probably several hundred kilometres north-west of the starport.
+He is not exactly sure where it is; probably several hundred kilometers north-west of the starport.

 Fangs can point the Travellers at a guide, another Vargr called Gvarrul who lives on his own in the mountains.
 Gvarrul can take the Travellers to the dig site but will charge them a Cr1000 for his services.
 Gvarrul is a bitter, eccentric old dog who despises everyone else and just wants to be left alone.